PA Cost of Attendance

 Transportation Clinical 392 98 0 0 3332

-Monthly Budget 26839 26839 29988
+Monthly Budget 25288 25288 29988

 Deadline for requests: April 15, 2026, unless otherwise noted.

-Note: All requests for an increase to the COA must include the documentation mentioned for each category and a signed Cost of Attendance Adjustment Form, which may be found on the forms page.
+Note: All requests for an increase to the COA must include the documentation mentioned for each category and a signed Cost of Attendance Adjustment Form, which may be found on the PA Program Forms page.
 All documentation and the Cost of Attendance Adjustment Form must be submitted four weeks prior to the end of any semester, unless otherwise noted.
 Requests made after the last day of exams will be processed in the first week of the following semester.

 Dependent care costs: For the purpose of determining financial need for federal programs, Congress has mandated that only those costs associated with the student's education be considered.
 Within the methodology for determining need, Congress has included an income protection allowance for dependents which is subtracted from the student's income.
 This allowance thereby reduces the expected contribution from the student's household.
 This allowance is based on national averages.
 On a case-by-case basis, where the family's available income is less than the income protection allowance, an addition to the standard budget of a 'dependent care allowance' to reflect costs of food and shelter for dependents may be appropriate.
 Federal student loans are for student educational expenses only.
 For married students, the responsibility for childcare is split, and the student may only apply for an increase of 50% of reasonable costs.
 If the spouse is a stay-at-home parent, no increase will be made.
 Appeals may be made for a dependent spouse with challenges that do not allow them to care for their children.
 Documentation as to the actual cost will be required.
 Students should complete a loan increase form.